redrabbit/git.limo/README.md

 sudo apt-get install libgit2-dev
 ```

-~~The former is necessary in temporarily because `git-upload-pack` and `git-receive-pack` server side commands use Erlang ports to execute the correspondent binaries.
-In future versions, those functions will be implemented natively and the dependency to Git will not be required anymore.~~
+You will also need [Node.js](https://nodejs.org/en/) to compile Web assets and [PostgreSQL](https://www.postgresql.org) to store your application data.

 ## Clone and compile

-First, clone the latest version of the project:
+Clone the latest version of the project:

 ```bash
 git clone https://github.com/almightycouch/gitgud.git